thirdweb-dev/react/docs/react.usetoken.md

 ## useToken() function

-Hook for getting an instance of an `Token` contract.
+Hook for getting an instance of a `Token` contract.
 This contract supports ERC20 compliant tokens.

 <b>Signature:</b>